Dental Care and Pregnancy

 Dental Care While Pregnant

 - Tell your dentist (and doctor) if you are pregnant.
-As a precautionary measure, dental treatments during the first trimester and second half of the third trimester should be avoided as much as possible.
+As a precautionary measure, dental treatments during the first trimester and second half of the third trimester should be avoided as much as possible, except in the case of an emergency.
 These are critical times in the baby's growth and development and it's simply wise to avoid exposing the mother to procedures that could in any way influence the baby's growth and development.
 However, routine dental care can be received during the second trimester.
 All elective dental procedures should be postponed until after the delivery.

 - Avoid dental X-rays during pregnancy.
 If X-rays are essential (such as in a dental emergency), your dentist will use extreme caution to safeguard you and your baby.
 Advances in technology have made X-rays much safer today than in past decades.